Autumn 2021 (Qld/Part 1)

 We spent most of the next morning walking through the surrounding forests looking for a skink with a dubious species status, the Bunya Sunskink (Lampropholis colossus).
 Cool and overcast conditions hampered our search, but it was impressive to see Bunya Pine forests in the flesh, they’re quite unlike most other wet forest types one can find.
 Eventually a stray ray or two did break through the clouds and we suddenly found numerous juveniles scampering among a log pile, along with a juvenile Three-clawed Worm-skink (Anomalopus verreauxii).
 Relieved, cameras were set up and photos were taken.

 Moving eastwards, we made a quick stop at some low ranges, finding a Common Tree Snake (Dendrelaphis punctulatus) and some other things, before arriving at our afternoon destination on the coast.
 The Great Sandy National Park is a beautiful place and many people know it, with plenty of tourists always around (as herpers we clearly don’t qualify as tourists ourselves).
 You therefore have to deal with many other annoying humans during daylight hours, but luckily, the scenery mostly makes up for it.
 With the sun setting, we hiked into a lake that we’d visited a little over a year before.
 The frogs didn’t disappoint, with many Cooloola Sedge Frogs (Litoria cooloolensis) calling throughout the night, although they can be rather difficult to sneak up on for a calling photo.
 Our appetites for frogs satiated, we walked back through the rainforest in the hope of stumbling upon a coastal Three-toed Snake-toothed Skink (Coeranoscincus reticulatus) but to no avail.
-We did come across some other things though, including a pale Northern Banjo Frog (Limnodynastes terrareginae), a Small-eyed Snake (Cryptophis nigrescens) and several large native Snails feeding on bioluminescent fungi which was one of my favourite non-herp moments of the trip.
+We did come across some other things though, including a pale Northern Banjo Frog (Limnodynastes terrareginae), a Small-eyed Snake (Cryptophis nigrescens) and several large native snails feeding on bioluminescent fungi which was one of my favourite non-herp moments of the trip.
 A couple of beers back at camp and an early sleep was a nice way to end the night.

 Day 7